Archive for the 'Site Maintenance' Category

 Site Design More Or Less Complete

-Well, here it is: I designed the logo yesterday afternoon in Adobe Illustrator, and have spent all my time since then scraping at the White As Milk Wordpress theme until the colors, sizes, and layout were closer to what I had in mind.
+Well, here it is: I designed the logo yesterday afternoon in Adobe Illustrator, and have spent all my time since then scraping at the White As Milk WordPress theme until the colors, sizes, and layout were closer to what I had in mind.
 I was a computer science major once upon a time, but it’s been a very long while since I had to muck with any code, so please let me know if I mangled the theme so badly that something actually stopped functioning.

 The title above says “More or Less Complete” because some odd CSS inconsistency is making the text on Archive pages start lower down, and I have to manually add the title.
 It’s six in the morning, though, so perhaps this is something that can be revisited tomorrow.
 I welcome you to send suggestions if you have any.
 (Update: Now that I have two posts I realize that there was extra space left at the top for links to adjacent posts.
 I still wonder how the Archive page is supposed to line up with the others, though.)